AAirpass

-AAirpass was a membership-based discount program offered by American Airlines to frequent flyers launched in 1981.
-The program is best known for a previous offering of unlimited travel on American Airlines and unlimited access to Admirals Club locations.
-Pass holders were offered terms of five years or lifetime.
-Today the program no longer offers lifetime or unlimited travel focusing instead on pre-paid fares at a discounted, fixed price for frequent travellers.
-A minimum commitment of $10,000 per traveller, per year is required.
-Existing unlimited AAirpasses remain valid.
+AAirpass (pronounced Airpass) was a membership-based discount program offered by American Airlines to frequent flyers launched in 1981.
+The program offered pass holders free flights and unlimited access to Admirals Club locations for either five years or life.
+After the lifetime and unlimited travel AAirpass program was discontinued, American Airlines offered a different product under a similar name, which instead focused on prepaid fares at a fixed price for frequent business travelers, with an annual minimum commitment per traveller.
+American Airlines stopped offering this version of Airpass on November 30, 2022, and intended to fully unwind the program by March 31, 2024.
+Existing unlimited AAirpass memberships remain valid.

 Program

 The program (now re-branded as AirPass) initially enabled passholders unlimited first class travel on any of the airline's flights worldwide.
 Lifetime membership was priced at $250,000, with the option to purchase a companion pass for an additional $150,000.
-A total of 66 AAirpasses are reported to have been sold under the unlimited travel conditions, with businessman Michael Dell, Mark Cuban, baseball player Willie Mays, and America's Cup-winner Dennis Conner among those who purchased the passes.
+A total of 66 AAirpasses are reported to have been sold under the unlimited travel conditions, with businessmen Michael Dell, Mark Cuban, baseball player Willie Mays, and America's Cup-winner Dennis Conner among those who purchased the passes.
 The program was launched at a time when the airline was struggling financially and in need of a quick infusion of cash.